FawryPay/iOS-Fawrypay-Anonymous-sample/README.md

 | enable3Ds | Bool | optional - default value = false | to allow 3D secure payment make it "true" | true |
 | authCaptureModePayment | Bool | optional - default value = false | depends on refund configuration: will be true when refund is enabled and false when refund is disabled | false |

-  B. Card Manager Mode: Call launchCardManager from the shared instance of FrameworkHelper and the payment screen will launch.
+  b.
+Card Manager Mode: Call launchCardManager from the shared instance of FrameworkHelper and the payment screen will launch.

 <img src="./Docs/8.png" width="500">